MohannedAlmulla/MovieDB/README.md

 # I choose swift because:
 I'm not familiar with the API process so in order to make the assignment I choose to challenge my self by using something more interesting for me which is coding in swift.
-In Summary, I'm new to both fields swift and API, and learning something completely new for me were good experience.
+I complete to days of searching and planing my algorithm to make my coding smoother before I start In Summary, I'm new to both fields swift and API, and learning something completely new for me were good experience.

 # To execute my assignment you need to run the program.